ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

         - Remove all ":8443" from the existing URL (such port is not used anymore)
       ```

-5. Restart Jetty:
+5. Restart IdP to apply the changes:
-   * `systemctl restart jetty.service`
+   * `touch /opt/jetty/webapps/idp.xml`

 6. Don't forget to update your IdP Metadata on [IDEM Entity Registry](https://registry.idem.garr.it/rr3) to apply changes on the federation IDEM!
 For any help write to idem-help@garr.it